dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 initializer expression and is not marked `late` is used before it is definitely assigned (see Definite Assignment below).

-It is an error if a method, function, getter, or function expression with a potentially non-nullable return type **may completely normally**.
+It is an error if the body of a method, function, getter, or function expression with a potentially non-nullable return type **may completely normally**.

 It is an error if an optional parameter (named or otherwise) with no default value has a potentially non-nullable type **except** in the parameter list of an